Flix-Scripts/Flix-Weedrun/README.md

 Weedrun script made by: Flix.
 Earn money by selling some cannabis

 # Features
+- Add your webhook to sv_main.lua for logs
 - Script uses oxtarget
 - You can change almost anything using config.lua
 - Edit language via config.lua